pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 #. **Pre-Shared Key**: This key must be exactly the same on both VPN
    routers.
 It is case sensitive, and it does support special characters.
 Using both is a good idea, such as: f00m0nk3y@BubbaLand.
    The longer the key, the better.
-Think of this like a “password” for the tunnel.
+Think of this like a "password" for the tunnel.
 Since this only gets entered once on each side and there is no need to remember it, it is better to make this as long and complex as possible.